Alaflipo/mooey_thesis/README.md

 Contains viewport and visualization settings, including:

-* toggling the original geographic layout in the background,
+* toggling the original geographic layout in the background
-* zoom-to-fit functionality.
+* zoom-to-fit functionality

 --------